curl/everything-curl/usingcurl/verbose/trace.md

     0000: 41 63 63 65 70 74 2d 52 61 6e 67 65 73 3a 20 62 Accept-Ranges: b
     0010: 79 74 65 73 0d 0a                               ytes..

-Every single sent and received byte get displayed individually in hexadecimal numbers.
+Every single sent and received byte gets displayed individually in hexadecimal numbers.
 Received headers are output line by line.

 If you think the hexadecimals are not helping, you can try `--trace-ascii